 All landscaping installed for a new Residential Unit shall be installed within ninety (90) days of either the issuance of Certificate of Occupancy or conveyance of a Lot from the Declarant to the Owner.
-It is required that any landscaping plans take the Fire Mitigation requirements identified in Appendix C into account.
+It is required that any landscaping plans take the Fire Mitigation requirements identified in Appendix B into account.

-When reviewing landscaping submittals, the objective of the Cross Creek Ranch ARC will be to generally enhance the natural environment and to screen, accent, soften, improve and/or restore the visual character of the Project.
-All plant material proposed by owners for landscaping shall be drought resistant, water conserving and generally compatible with the indigenous plant materials of the existing area.
+When reviewing landscaping submittals, the objective of the Cross Creek Ranch ARC will be to integrate the built environment with the natural environment, and to generally enhance the natural environment; to screen, accent, improve and/or restore the visual character of the Project.
+All plant material proposed by owners for landscaping non-private areas shall be drought resistant, water conserving and generally compatible with the indigenous plant materials of the existing area.
 Existing natural features such as unique vegetative groupings, rock outcroppings and washes shall be preserved wherever possible.
-The majority of plant materials approved by the ARC will be Indigenous Species, which will ensure minimal water usage and compatibility with the natural environments.
+The majority of plant materials approved by the ARC for private areas will be Indigenous Species, which will ensure minimal water usage and compatibility with the natural environments.
 An aggressive re-vegetation program shall be required in all areas impacted by construction to ensure an uninterrupted sense of "fit" between the community and its physical environment.